dombrant/100-days-of-code/r1-log.md

 ### R1D98 (July 26th, 2018)
 Today I finished creating the demo page for my Blurry Image Load library, and I got it working on GitHub Pages.
 I also got some work done on my portfolio website, including adding some accessibility attributes for the SVGs used.

+### R1D99 (July 27th, 2018)
+Today I spent a lot of time working on getting the header simplified for my portfolio website.
+I finally got it working where I no longer rely on creating a second header element in the DOM.
+I also got it working to smoothly scroll to each main section while accounting for the header being visible (so it offsets the scroll destination).
+It took awhile but I feel very accomplished that I got it working.